 For all first-time freshman, you must complete the following anytime before registering for any math course:

 ALEKS Math Exam

 Undergraduate students are required to place their appropriate mathematics courses through the ALEKS PPL system.
 ALEKS PPL is a learning and placement program.
 It uses adaptive questioning to determine your mathematical knowledge and skills quickly.

 - Use this link to log in to the International student cohort ALEKS PPL system.
-Your ALEKS PPL class code is: 6CMGD-LEQR6.
+Your ALEKS PPL CLASS CODE is: YECVK-P94LU.

 - Bookmark the Fresno State ALEKS PPL Portal.

 - Complete the initial knowledge check.
 Take your time on this assessment, as the ALEKS PPL system will give you topics to study and practice which are appropriate to your skill level.